'50 Questions With Ian Pickering' - 2nd September, 2019

 As most people may know, you joined the band on the last Sneaker Pimps tour in 2003 and played on bass guitar, synthesizers and provided vocals.
-How did this come to pass and how come this never happened earlier on in the band's existence?
-How did this work out and would it be something you'd be happy to do again?
+How come this never happened earlier on in the band's existence?
+Did it work out and would it be something you'd be happy to do again?

 It was necessity really - Liam couldn’t tour because he had young kids, Joe couldn’t do it anymore, and with those two gone from the live band, it maybe just needed someone they knew, who was available and, as a bonus, had a very obvious long-term connection with the band and the songs.
 That was a great tour, the gigs were fucking amazing, the crowds stunning - shame it turned out to be the last at that time because we genuinely felt very loved in Europe on that tour, mostly playing all new stuff.
 It was phenomenal, the reaction was a privilege.
 Would I do it again?
 Let me see if I can get through the first The Noise Who Runs gig first, I reckon.
 I’ve played live twice since 2006 and hated every second of it.
 But I’ve got this one sorted.
 Few more rehearsals.

-Ok Ian, a tricky one now.
+Ok, Ian.
+This could be a tricky one.
 Are there any tracks you have written for Sneaker Pimps, or any other artist in general, in which you are not that fond of how the final result sounds?
 This could be that it isn't your type of music genre?